Skip to main content

 "Elo ratings are stable" — Ratings shift as new models enter the arena and as the user population changes.
 A model's Elo can drop 20 points simply because stronger competitors entered the pool.

-"All votes are equal" — In practice, casual users and domain experts contribute equally.
-A coding expert's vote on a Python question carries the same weight as a teenager's vote on a creative writing prompt.
-Some Elo variants weight votes by prompt difficulty, but the standard leaderboard treats all votes equally.
+"All votes are equal" — Casual users and domain experts contribute equally.
+A coding expert's vote on a Python question carries the same weight as any other vote on a creative writing prompt.

 The bottom line

 Arena Elo is a valuable complement to objective benchmarks, not a replacement.
-For choosing a model, look at both: benchmark scores tell you what a model can do, and Arena Elo tells you how it feels to use.
-We display Arena Elo alongside benchmark scores on every model page.
+Benchmark scores tell you what a model can do, and Arena Elo tells you how it feels to use.
+The best approach: identify your primary use case, check the relevant category benchmarks, then use Arena Elo as a tiebreaker.

 Arena Elo data and benchmark scores from BenchLM.ai.
 Last updated March 2026.